Awsthyn/training-requirements/Linux for Bioinformatics/answer_example.md

 Q20: What was your solution?

-A: use the flag --gzip to compress the converted file.
+A: I used the flag --gzip to compress the converted file.